pip-services/pip-services-docs/content/en/net/messaging/queues/message_envelope.md

 > `public` string MessageType { get; set; }

 #### SentTime
-The time at which the message was sent.
+Time at which the message was sent.

 > `public` DateTime SentTime { get; set; }